mia-platform/distribution/addons/logging-operator/logging-stack/README.md

 # Logging system for Logging operator

-This add-on defines default `Logging` and `FluentbitAgent` resources for the Logging Opeartor that will create a `fluent-bit` and `fluentd` stack with the appropriate NetworkPolicy for communicating between them and an eventual external system for the LTS storage of the logs.
+This add-on defines default `Logging` and `FluentbitAgent` resources for the Logging Operator that will create a `fluent-bit` and `fluentd` stack with the appropriate NetworkPolicy for communicating between them and an eventual external system for the LTS storage of the logs.
 To work properly it needs the Logging Operator module.